Kateřina Siniaková

-She is a seven-time Grand Slam champion in women's doubles, partnering compatriot Barbora Krejčíková, having completed the career Super Slam in the discipline.
-The pairing also finished runners-up at two WTA Finals and the 2021 Australian Open, and Siniaková reached the final at the 2017 US Open with Lucie Hradecká.
-She became world No. 1 for the first time in October 2018, holding the top ranking for a total of 83 weeks, and has won 22 doubles titles on the WTA Tour, including the 2021 WTA Finals and two at WTA 1000 level.
+Siniaková is a ten-time major champion in women's doubles and one-time champion in mixed doubles.
+She won seven of her major titles in her longtime partnership with compatriot Barbora Krejčíková, with whom she completed the career Golden Slam.
+She has won three other women's doubles majors, partnering Coco Gauff and Taylor Townsend, and one in mixed doubles partnering Sem Verbeek.
+Siniaková became world No. 1 for the first time in October 2018 and has held the top ranking in doubles for a total of 165 weeks, the third-longest total since the beginning of the WTA rankings.
+Siniaková has won 30 doubles titles on the WTA Tour, including the 2021 WTA Finals and five WTA 1000 events.

-In singles, Siniaková reached her career-high ranking of world No. 31 in October 2018, and has won three WTA titles, at the Shenzhen Open and Swedish Open in 2017, and at the Slovenia Open in 2022.
-Her best major result was at the 2019 French Open, upsetting world No. 1 and reigning US and Australian Open champion Naomi Osaka en route to the fourth round; she has also reached the third round at seven other Grand Slam tournaments.
+In singles, Siniaková has won five career titles.
+Her best singles major result was at the 2019 French Open, upsetting world No. 1 Naomi Osaka en route to the fourth round; she has reached the third round at seven other major tournaments.

-Siniaková was part of the Czech team which won the 2018 Fed Cup, and also won doubles gold at the 2020 Tokyo Olympics alongside Krejčíková.
+Siniaková was part of the Czech team that won the 2018 Fed Cup, and has won two Olympic gold medals: in women's doubles at the 2020 Tokyo Olympics with Krejčíková, and in mixed doubles at the 2024 Paris Olympics with Tomáš Macháč.

 Personal life and background

-Siniaková was born to a Czech mother Hana, an accountant, and Russian father Dmitry, a former boxer and her coach.
+Siniaková was born to a Czech mother Hana, an accountant, and Russian father Dmitry Siniakov, a former boxer and her coach.
 Her younger brother Daniel (born 2003) is also a professional tennis player.
-Since the COVID-19 quarantine at the 2021 Australian Open, Siniaková has been dating fellow Czech tennis player Tomáš Macháč.
+Since the COVID-19 quarantine at the 2021 Australian Open, Siniaková had been dating fellow Czech tennis player Tomáš Macháč.
+In July 2024, Siniaková confirmed they broke up.

+Career

-Junior career
+Junior years

 She was ranked the world No. 2 junior tennis player in December 2012.
 With fellow Czech Barbora Krejčíková, she won the girls' doubles titles at the French Open, at Wimbledon and the US Open in 2013.